 Can I drop things off before the booked time slot?

 Can I bring my own electrical equipment into the Hall?

-You may bring electrical equipment in to the Hall to use during your event e.g. a projector but it must have a current PAT (Portable Appliance Testing) certificate.
+You may bring electrical equipment into the Hall to use during your event e.g. a projector but it must be in good working order, and used in a safe manner.

 Can I play amplified music in the Hall?